tomasc/mongoid_markdown_extension/README.md

 # MongoidMarkdownExtension

-Returns a Markdown object with to_html method.
+Returns a Markdown object with to_html (using Redcarpet) method.

 Default options:

-* autolink: true,
+* autolink: true
-* footnotes: true,
+* footnotes: true
-* highlight: true,
+* highlight: true
-* space_after_headers: true,
+* space_after_headers: true
-* strikethrough: true,
+* strikethrough: true
 * superscript: true

 These can be overwritten with an initializer.